 - Injection drug use (past and/or present) and intranasal drug use (snorting) when sharing contaminated drug-use equipment (e.g. needles, straws, pipes, spoons, cookers). - High risk sexual activities (e.g.- unprotected sex, multiple sexual partners men who have sex with men [MSM] are at particular risk).
-But, unlike with hepatitis C, semen can easily transmit hepatitis B. - Tattooing, body piercing, electrolysis or acupuncture using unsterile equipment/techniques. - Exposure in the workplace by needle prick or with sharp equipment that has infected blood on it. - Getting a blood transfusion or organ transplant that was not screened for hepatitis B. In Canada, donated blood and blood products have been screened for hepatitis B since 1970. - Sharing personal care articles such as razors, scissors, nail clippers, or a toothbrush with an infected person. - During pregnancy or childbirth from a mother with hepatitis B.
+But, unlike with hepatitis C, semen can easily transmit hepatitis B. - Tattooing, body piercing, electrolysis or acupuncture using unsterile equipment/techniques. - Exposure in the workplace by needle prick or with sharp equipment that has infected blood on it. - Getting a blood transfusion or organ transplant that was not screened for hepatitis B. In Canada, donated blood and blood products have been screened for hepatitis B since 1970. - Sharing personal care articles such as razors, scissors, nail clippers, or a toothbrush with an infected person.
+An invisible amount of blood can transmit hepatitis C through a tiny nick in the skin. - During pregnancy or childbirth from a mother with hepatitis B.